 - Stress Less aims to raise awareness of issues that cause stress and anxiety among university students, and break the stigma associated with mental health.

-- Mental Health First Aid enables you to learn how to recognise and provide support to others who may be experiencing mental health issues.
+- Mental Health First Aid training enables you to learn how to recognise and provide support to others who may be experiencing mental health issues.

 - Sexuality, Sexual Health and Relationships Education (SHARE) aims to increase the knowledge and skills of UWA students around the topics of sexuality, sexual health and relationships, and make them more aware of, and comfortable in accessing, the related on and off-campus services available to them.